 Time for inspection.
-First, a person must describe the public records.
 Each public agency must permit inspection of nonexempt public records during the agency's regular office hours.
 KRS 61.872(3)(a).
 Agencies must, upon request, mail copies to a person whose residence or principal place of business is outside the county in which the records are located if the requester has "precisely described" the requested records and the records are readily available.
 KRS 61.872(3)(b).
 The agency may require advance payment of copying fees and the cost of mailing.
 KRS 61.872(3(b).